kirchners-manta/multifidelity-water/README.md

 - `chemmod-post`: Postprocessing of the chemical model (i.e., calculating the MSD and the diffusion coefficient)

 The program operates on an HDF5 file containing information on the models.
-The current file structure is
+The current file structure is (omitting attributes):
 ```
 models
     model_1